diogro/expressionVariance-manuscript/main.md

 The largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving bone marrow (from GTEx) and study SRP057500 (which used platelets) are on average lower ([@fig:corr_model]A).
 These studies also show up further away in the PCoA plot in [@fig:sd_corr]C.

-## Does biological function explain variation in expression?
+## Does biological function explain variance in expression?

-To explore the relationship between variation and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (about ~560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
+To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (about ~560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This allows us to establish the representative functions of these consistently high and low-variance genes.
 In total, using a Benjamini-Hochberg adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see supporting table 1 for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails, left); among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails, right).

-We also explore the distribution of variation among the genes associated with GO terms.
+We also explore the distribution of expression variance among the genes associated with GO terms.
 For this, we gather all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
-Using only the set of genes that are associated with at least one of these level-3 terms, we separate the genes into expression variation deciles, with the first decile having the lowest variation.
+Using only the set of genes that are associated with at least one of these level-3 terms, we separate the genes into expression variance deciles, with the first decile having the lowest variance.
 We then count how many genes in each decile has been associated with each term.
-If variation rank is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
+If variance rank is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
 We measure how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
 Higher entropy is associated with more uniform distribution of genes across deciles.
 GO terms with low entropy indicate some decile is over-represented in the genes associated with that term.
-We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variation terms are over-represented, and positive if low-variation deciles are over-represented.
+We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
 Skewness by entropy for each GO term can be seen in @fig:skew_entropy.
 Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with house keeping functions, like RNA localization, translation initiation, methylation and chromosome segregation (@fig:go_skewness A).
 Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment (@fig:go_skewness B).

-Both GO related analysis suggests a strong influence of biological function in determining gene expression variation.
+Both GO related analysis suggests a strong influence of biological function in determining gene expression variance.
 Genes associated with baseline fundamental functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).

 \begin{figure}
     \centering
     \includegraphics[width=\linewidth]{figures/local_go_lowerUpper.png}
-    \caption{Gene set enrichment analyses testing for over representation of gene ontology categories in the upper and lower 5\% quantiles of the gene variation rank.
+    \caption{Gene set enrichment analyses testing for over representation of gene ontology categories in the upper and lower 5\% quantiles of the gene variance rank.
 High-variance gene are enriched for terms related to immune function, response to wounding, blood vessel morphogenesis and inflammatory response.
 In contrast, low-variance genes are associated with translation, control of methylation, RNA processing, chromosome separation, and other cell housekeeping functions.
 All displayed terms are significant with a 5\% FDR corrected p-value below $10^{-3}$.}
     \label{fig:go_tails}
 \end{figure}